JSC-TechMinds/acdu-support-library/README.md

 A DC load (such as motors, relays, solenoid valves, heating elements etc.) with a current of max.
 1.6 A can be connected to the power output (M).

-The DRV8220 driver uses PWM mode and allows to change the direction of rotation of the DC motor, braking and coasting.
-Three signals are used for control - nSleep, IN1 and IN2, the table below describes all possible signal combinations.
+The DRV8220 driver uses PWM mode and allows changing the direction of rotation of the DC motor, braking, and coasting.
+Three signals are used for control - nSleep, IN1, and IN2.
 The motor is connected to OUT1 and OUT2.

 | nSLEEP | IN1 | IN2 | OUT1 | OUT2 | DESCRIPTION                                          |
 |--------|-----|-----|------|------|------------------------------------------------------|